WM71811/orbital-draft-final/README.md

-1. We were not able to connect to MongoDB Atlas for quite some time and could not find the problem.
+We were not able to connect to MongoDB Atlas for quite some time and could not find the problem.
 The error is one of connection failure and despite we tried different ways such as connecting through Mongoose and Mongo Shell.
 After extensive searching, we found that the error is due to the embedded firewall property of the nusstu Wi-Fi, and resolved the problem by connecting to another data source (Wireless @ SG).

-2. During the transfer of MySQL to MongoDB, as we were unfamiliar with the cloud server, we were not able to build our server and obtain the correct URL.
+During the transfer of MySQL to MongoDB, as we were unfamiliar with the cloud server, we were not able to build our server and obtain the correct URL.
 We resolved this isses by learning about mongoDB using online resources and then built our cluster and database.

-3. During the construction and instantiation of the functionality of the Forum page, we faced bugs such as not being able to see a comment posted and not being able to go to the correct pages (Promotion, About etc) .
+During the construction and instantiation of double CRUD functionality of the Forum page, we faced bugs such as not being able to see a comment posted and not being able to go to the correct pages (Promotion, About etc) .
 We debugged our app by carefully reviewing the controllers and routes and make necessary changes to fix the bugs.

-Proposed Level of Achievement : Apolo 11

-Setting up of Dots Forum’s web application :

-Clone the repo in this link https://github.com/WM71811/orbital.git Install Node.js
-RUN “npm install” in termial
-RUN “node app.js” to start the server, ensure not using “NUS_STU” wifi (Wireless@SG is ok) Navigate to localhost:3000 to try out our prototype